AndreaFedeli99/Master_Course/Advanced_Programming/Exams/2023-09-05/README.md

 In the majority of alternades, every second letter is used to make two smaller words, but in some cases, every third letter is used to make three smaller words and so on.
 Theoretically, a very long word could use every fourth/fifth/... letter to make four/five/... smaller words; e.g., «partitioned» is an alternade for «pin», «ate», «rid», and «to».

-In this exercise is required to implement a generator, named `alternade_generator`, parametric on a dictionary filename and on hte number of the alternade, i.e., a couple word and a list of its spawns (spawned as for the rules above) checked into the dictionary that all the spawns are real words.
+In this exercise is required to implement a generator, named `alternade_generator`, parametric on a dictionary filename and on the number of the alternade, i.e., a couple word and a list of its spawns (spawned as for the rules above) checked into the dictionary that all the spawns are real words.
 As a dictionary use the file named `dictionary.txt` (it is already sorted do not change it).

 ### Test example: